tkilias/docker-db/README.md

 # How to use this image

-- Pull the image to your docker host:
+- Pull the image to your Docker host:

 ```console
 $ docker pull exasol/docker-db